 I know what you’re thinking, really – “I’m just trying to get dinner on the table – serious, a new skill!”
 I’m not talking about taking a class outside your home or online – but you might like to.
 If this is an interest to you, have you checked out Craftsy?
 It is a great site, and I’ve taken a couple of their cooking classes.
 We have loved Blue Apron to get out of our normal cooking rut on occasion and learn some new techniques and get a great meal out of it too!

 It may be that you need to learn how to use your crockpot or another appliance that will help get dinner on the table faster.
 You may want to learn to sew or knit.
 Maybe you want to learn how to reupholster furniture or make curtains.
 Starting a blog may be on your to-do list.
 Pick something that interests you and learn more about it.

-My key current steps to my morning routine are: Making my bed, time with the Lord, exercise, shower, breakfast, dishes, pets cared for, start a load of laundry, to do list checked, take my vitamins, see what’s for dinner and determine what cleaning tasks I want to get done in my home today.
+My key current steps to my morning routine are: Making my bed, time with the Lord, exercise, showering, breakfast, dishes, pets cared for, starting a load of laundry, to-do list checked, taking my vitamins, and seeing what’s for dinner and determine what cleaning tasks I want to get done in my home today.

 Maybe you even have an afternoon routine that you do after lunch.

-Here are some of my lists I keep in my planner and on my phone:
+Here are some of the lists I keep in my planner and on my phone:

-Master to do list for our home (these are bigger projects I would like to get to)
+- Master to-do list for our home (bigger projects we’d like to tackle)